naruo-ohga/weighted-variational/README.md

 * C++ code for calculating the driving coefficients by the weighted variational method.
 * Python code that supports quantum simulation of the resulting CD driving.

 The C++ code is the main part of this repository.
-The Python code is optional; one can use other ways to realize the CD driving, such as real quantum systems and other classical simulators.
+The Python code is optional; one can use other frameworks to implement the CD driving, such as real quantum systems and other classical simulators.

 ## I. Quick start